TIMOTHY

 Hired as a consultant

-to help design a survey instrument that would be used to measure the retail
+to help design a survey instrument that measured the retail effect of a new

-effect of a new subway station.
-Also, consulted on the
+subway station.
+Also, I consulted on the sample design of the market study and

-sample design of the market study and helped in statistical analysis of this
+helped in statistical analysis of this Washington Metro study.

 STATE OF